Glue42/core/docs/core/04_core-concepts/02_environment/02_setup/setup.md

 This command launches a light-weight dev server at `localhost` with the settings specified in the `glue.config.dev.json` file.

 At first glance, the end result is pretty much the same as the one from `ng serve` or `npm start`.
-The difference is that apart from serving your app, we are also serving the [**Glue42 Environment**](../overview/index.html) files and your app is ready to initiate the [Glue42 Web](../../../../reference/core/latest/glue42%20web/index.html) library and access all Glue42 Core capabilities.
+The difference is that apart from serving your app, we are also serving the [**Glue42 Environment**](../overview/index.html) files and your app is ready to initiate the [**Glue42 Web**](../../../../reference/core/latest/glue42%20web/index.html) library and access all Glue42 Core capabilities.

 *Note that any client-side routing you may have will still be working as expected.*

 ## Manual

-You can also manually set up your [**Glue42 Environment**](../overview/index.html) if non of the built-in solutions suits your needs.
+You can also manually set up your [**Glue42 Environment**](../overview/index.html) if nonе of the built-in solutions suits your needs.
 The steps you need to take are the same for both single and multi application projects - simply remember to install the dependencies at the root directory of your project, which in a single app project is the application root directory, and in a multi app project is the root directory containing all applications and shared assets.

 *Before you begin, remember that you can also use partially the Glue42 CLI to install the necessary dependencies and create a basic configuration file through the `gluec init` command.
 After that, you can edit and serve the files with your own dev server and custom settings.*